BUEC500C1/news-analyzer-primnp/News Feed Ingester/README.md

 > Procedure-base module

 ## Build Instructions
+Aside from cloning the repo, there are several steps that needs to be implemented.
 Start by installing pynytimes library
 ```
 pip install --upgrade pynytimes
 ```